 In a case of cyberstalking where the victim was having a friend on the social media account.
 When she met him face-to-face, the victim did not like the nature of that friend so she unfriends him over social media.
 After that, she received some flimsy and vulgar comments on her, but she neglected to do the same.

 After some days, emails were displaying nude photographs, pornographic postures, so she took out the print of all these emails and reported to the cyber cell.
 In this case, the accused got convicted for an offence punishable under section 509 of the Indian Penal Code and section 60E of the Information Technology Act.

-In another case, the accused has been convicted for sending obscene messages to a lady, defaming and causing mental harassment by putting up her personal details and information on a pornographic website to take revenge from her husband.
+In another case, the accused has been convicted for sending obscene messages to a lady, defaming and causing mental harassment by putting up her personal details and information on a pornographic website to take revenge on her husband.

 The victim started getting phone calls as the details were published on the pornographic site.
-The accused was held liable under section 292, 465, 469, 500 of the Indian Penal Code and 66(C) and 67 (a) of the Information Technology Act and got 6 years of imprisonment and fine of Rs.
+The accused was held liable under sections 292, 465, 469, 500 of the Indian Penal Code and 66(C) and 67 (a) of the Information Technology Act and got 6 years of imprisonment and a fine of Rs.
 9000/-.

 What can be done?

-These days, people post their each and every minute detail of what they are doing.
-If they are going for shopping, they post it on social media and as a result, there may be a crime of theft because everyone knows that there is no one at your house.
+These days, people post each and every minute detail of what they are doing.
+If they are going shopping, they post it on social media and as a result, there may be a crime of theft because everyone knows that there is no one at your house.
 We should not trust online friends blindly.
 Users of social media or any account should keep their passwords unique and different for every account as it is very easy for hackers to hack the account.

 The mobile crowdsensing (MCS) technology with a large number of Internet of Things (IoT) devices provides an economic and efficient solution to participation in coordinated large-scale sensing tasks.
 But sometimes, these inventions are dangerous for some people because the criminals used that invention solely for harming others.
 We should be aware if we are using these technologies because anything bad can happen at any time.